Support Centre

 • when necessary to comply with a legal or regulatory obligation by the controller;

-• when necessary for the execution of a contract or preliminary procedures related to a contract of which the data subject is a party, at the request of the data subject; or
+• when necessary for the execution of a contract or preliminary procedures related to a contract to which the data subject is a party, at the request of the data subject; or

 • to allow the regular exercise of rights in judicial, administrative, or arbitration procedures.

-There are no specific requirements on outsourcing.
+There are no specific requirements for outsourcing.
 It is not prohibited under the LGPD; however, if it involves cross-border transfers of personal data, the rules under the LGPD must be observed.

 7.3.
 Data processing records